keyinji/intro/README.md

 Git helps us keep track of changes but we still need to store the files somewhere.
 This is where companies like github, gitlab come into play.
 These companies _host_ our code.

+GIT CLONE
+On sites like github, gitlab, people post their code base.
+On the command line, we can download people's projects using git